 For the Pre-IPO Group, Education Revenue is all revenue from the education segment of our total revenue.
 For the IPO Acquisitions, Education Revenue is all revenue.
 This is separated from the campus segment of our revenue.
-Separating this education revenue enables us to determine the Revenue from New Paying Students, the Average Annual Revenue per New Paying Student and the Average Annual Revenue per New Partner.
+Separating this education revenue enables us to determine the Revenue from New Paying Students, the Average Annual Revenue per New Paying Student and the Average Annual Revenue per New Paying Student and the Average Annual Revenue per New Paying Student.